Register to III Estonian Zero Waste Conference!

 9.30-10.30 Discussion “We have our goals set, what measures are the right ones to get there?”

-Discussion participants: Joan Marc Simon (Zero Waste Europe), Janek Balõnski (Ringo), Triin Siimer (Tartu 2024), Mairita Luse (member of Latvian Parliament), Helena Braun (European Comission Representation in Estonia).
+Discussion participants: Joan Marc Simon (Zero Waste Europe), Janek Balõnski (Ringo), Triin Siimer (Tartu 2024), Helena Braun (European Commission Representation in Estonia).
 Moderator: Kadi Kenk

 10.30-11.00 Coffee and tea break

-11.00-13.00 Living Library with zero waste organisations from all over Europe (descriptions of organisations below)
+11.00-13.00 Living Library with zero waste organisations from all over Europe – read more about the Living Library here!

 Confirmed organisations: